 Stresses the results of scientific studies that are used to examine cognitive, physical, and social processes in child development from birth to pre-adolescence with an emphasis placed on the early years.
 Influence of child's environment, home, and school explored.

-TCH 581 - Integrating Classroom Instruction and Leadership Credits: 3
+TCH 581 - Leadership at the Classroom, Teaching, and School Level Credits: 3